 - Fixed an issue in setting a custom configuration value for “UploadedFilesPath”.
 Because of a race condition, the custom value was sometimes not picked up by the module which handles uploads to the local filesystem.
 (Ticket 463877)

-- Fixed the issue where Web service request parameters that were mapped to Mendix list types caused a runtime exception.
+- Fixed an issue where Web service request parameters that were mapped to Mendix list types caused a runtime exception.

-- Fixed the issue with conversion of a project that contains excluded mapping documents in the project.
+- Fixed an issue with conversion of a project that contains excluded mapping documents in the project.
 (Ticket 416284, 387305)

 - Attributes on primitive types are handled correctly in ‘Select Elements’ dialog, and selecting primitive types in the mapping document highlights the corresponding mapped entity attribute.
 (Ticket 338118)